Potterton Boiler Guide: Should You Get a Potterton or a Worcester Bosch?

-The problem is, not all boiler installs are that simple.
-If you’ve got an oil, gas, LPG or electric boiler, have an extremely large property or home, or need a compact appliance like a combi boiler, you’ll need to get your property spec’d to get the most suitable boiler.
+Now, if you’ve got an oil, gas, LPG or electric boiler, have an extremely large property or home, or need a compact appliance like a combi boiler, you’ll need to get your property surveyed to get the most suitable boiler recommendation.

-We’ve mentioned a few times just how important boiler warranty is.
-Compare prices on a boiler with 2 years, over one with 5 years, and you’ll be able to save a tantalising £100, £200 or more.
+We’ve mentioned a few times just how vital a boiler warranty is.
+Compare prices on a boiler with a 2-year warranty versus one with 5 years, and you’ll see that you can save around £100-£200, or, on occasion, even more.

-But, boiler warranties are set by manufacturers for a reason.
-There’s a good chance after the boiler warranty expires, that’s the most likely time the performance of the boiler will start failing — that’s just how the boilers are designed.
-After all, no boiler manufacturer is going to set a 5, 7 or 10 year warranty, knowing they’ll have to fork out hundreds of pounds on repairs during this time.
+But boiler warranties are set by manufacturers for a reason.
+There’s a good chance that after the boiler warranty expires, the boiler’s performance will go downhill — that’s just how the boilers are designed.
+After all, no boiler manufacturer would set a 5, 7, or 10 year warranty knowing they’ll have to fork out hundreds of pounds on repairs during the warranty period.

-As the cost of a new Potterton boiler only makes up around 40-50% of the overall installation cost, it makes sense to fork out a little extra, to get one with a long warranty; 5 years as a minimum.
-And, if there’s an option to extend the boiler’s warranty, that’s something that’s worthwhile investigating too.
+As the cost of a new Potterton boiler only makes up around 40-50% of the overall installation cost, it makes sense to spend a little extra to get a boiler with a long warranty — 5 year at least.
+And if there’s ever an option to extend the boiler’s warranty, that’s something you should investigate.